Why Howard Schultz's Independent Bid For President Is A Radical Idea

 "The Democratic coalition is largely united in staunch opposition to President Trump.
 Yet, while Trump's election has triggered a wave of political activism within the party's sizable liberal bloc, the liberals' sky-high political energy is not nearly as evident among other segments in the Democratic base.
 And Democrats also are internally divided over U.S. global involvement, as well as some religious and social issues."

 Schultz argues that the biggest problem facing the country is the ballooning national debt.
 That's something Ross Perot trumpeted in his unsuccessful, but attention-grabbing, bids for the presidency 1992 and 1996.
-Perot, a lifelong Republican oil man, was able to get almost 1-in-5 votes in 1992, which some believe, cost George H.W.
-Bush re-election; others do not.
+Perot, a lifelong Republican oil man, was able to get almost 1 in 5 votes in 1992, which some believe, cost George H.W.
+Bush re-election; although not everyone agrees.

 Schultz believes Democrats want to go too far on health care, saying the country can't afford free health care for all.
-(Not all Democratic candidates are proposing that, by the way.)
+(Not all Democratic candidates are proposing that.)
 But Schultz also supports the Affordable Care Act, is critical of Trump's immigration policies and is in favor of same-sex marriage and abortion rights.

 That doesn't cleanly fit with any party — or with any of the groups within the Pew typology.